bingeboy/node-coinbase-api/README.md

-#Nodejs Client for Interacting Coinbase API.
+#Nodejs Client for Interacting Coinbase API

 Currently only supports API Key based access.
 Please note you are required to keep your API key out of the app...